-Our college partners recently received word from the U.S. Department of Education (USDE) about emphasis of increased rigor in our educational systems.
+-The U.S. Department of Education (USDE) has increased rigor in our educational systems.
 The USDE stated a federal definition of a credit hour that is consistent with the Carnegie Unit (one hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately 15 weeks for one semester or trimester hour of credit).
 According to this definition an activity offered for one graduate credit would need to have approximately 15 hours of class time and out-of-class work equivalent to about 30 hours or some other distribution of a total of 45 hours.
-Morningside College has taken the stance that this ruling will apply to all courses; on-campus or AEA offerings.
-Drake, because of the Extension Education division, has taken a different stance and one that basically says we can operate as we have in the past.
-Please review the document entitled, New Credit Ruling Will Impact Graduate Credit Offerings.

-If you have decided to offer a class, please complete the Instructor Cover Sheet, Course Syllabus, following the guidelines provided, and the Instructor Vita.
+If you have decided to offer a class, please complete the Cover Sheet, Teach a Class: Course Syllabus Template following the Teach a Class: Course Syllabus Guidelines.
+If this is the first time you have offered a class you will also need to fill out the Instructor Vita.
 You will notice a submit button at the bottom of each form, please click on the submit button to electronically forward the forms.
 All forms can be found at the above website.
-Please schedule classes to start after June 10, 2013.
-The deadline to submit classes is March 11, 2013.
+Please schedule classes to start after September 7, 2016.
+The deadline to submit classes is August 12, 2016.